-How is your brand doing at the minute?
-Do you know how its current performance compares to how it was six months ago?
-A year ago?
+How is your brand performing at the moment?
+Do you know how its current performance compares to that of six months ago… a year ago?
 What about 5 years ago?

 What Is Brand Tracking?

 Let’s start off easy and answer the basics: What is brand tracking?

 Brand tracking is a method of measuring brand health that focuses mainly on consumers’ awareness, associations, consideration, and preference.

 By keeping an eye on your brand’s health, you’re able to better understand its commercial value.
 If your brand is enjoying good health, then it’s likely also attracting plenty of leads and earning respectable profits.

 Tracking your brand is not just about commercial value, though.
 It will also help you identify opportunities for change, which you can use to optimize your marketing strategy and further strengthen your brand.

 With most brand trackers, there are several different metrics available, but, below, we'll discuss the three most important key metrics.

 1. Brand Awareness